Meta Dynamic Pricing: Transfer Learning Across Experiments: Problem Formulation

-However, we may expect that related products share a similar potential market, and thus may have some shared structure that can be learned across products.
-We model this relationship by positing that the product demand parameter vectors $\{\theta_i \}_{i=1}^N$ are independent and identically distributed draws from a common unknown distribution, \ie, $\theta_i \sim \N(\theta_*, \Sigma_*)$ for each $i \in [N]$.
-As discussed earlier, knowledge of the distribution over the unknown demand parameters can inform the prior for Thompson sampling, thereby avoiding the need to use a conservative prior that can result in poor empirical performance \citep{honda2014optimality, liu2015prior}.
+However, we may expect that related products share a similar potential market, and thus may have some shared structure that can be learned from previously offered products.
+We model this relationship by positing that the product demand parameter vectors $\{\theta_i \}_{i=1}^N$ are independent and identically distributed draws from a common unknown distribution, \ie, $\theta_i \sim \N(\theta_*, \Sigma_*)$ for each $i \in [N]$.\footnote{Following the literature on Thompson sampling, we consider a multivariate Gaussian distribution since the posterior has a simple closed form, thereby admitting a tractable theoretical analysis.
+When implementing such an algorithm in practice, more complex distributions can be considered \citep[\eg, see discussion in][]{russo2018tutorial}.} As discussed earlier, knowledge of the distribution over the unknown demand parameters can inform the prior for Thompson sampling, thereby avoiding the need to use a conservative prior that can result in poor empirical performance \citep{honda2014optimality, liu2015prior}.
 The mean of the shared distribution $\theta_*$ is unknown; we will consider settings where the covariance of this distribution $\Sigma_*$ is known and unknown.
 We propose using meta-learning to learn this distribution from past epochs to inform and improve the current product's pricing strategy.

-\begin{remark} Following the literature on Thompson sampling, we consider a multivariate gaussian distribution since the posterior has a simple closed form, thereby admitting a tractable theoretical analysis.
-When implementing such an algorithm in practice, more complex distributions can be considered \citep[\eg, see discussion in][]{russo2018tutorial}. \end{remark}
+\begin{remark}[Product Features] A complementary form of shared structure can be captured through product features.
+However, even after conditioning on observed product features, the demand functions for two products may behave very differently, \eg, two black dresses may cater to very different types of customers or have very different price elasticities due to attributes like fit or design that may be hard to capture as features.
+To capture product-specific (\ie, SKU-level) demand behaviors, we allow the \textit{coefficients} of the demand function (\eg, price-elasticity) to differ. \end{remark}